ridairfaan/thermal-drift-analysis-precision-machine-axis/README.md

 The model considers a single machine axis and a single virtual temperature sensor; real machine tools often use multiple sensor locations and more advanced models.
 The drift sensitivity k is assumed known; in practice, it would be identified from calibration experiments.
-Compensation is applied offline to simulated data; in industrial applications, the model would feed into real time controller offsets or NC compensation tables.Possible extensions include multi sensor modelling, parameter identification from real measurement data, and integration with a control oriented compensation scheme.
+Compensation is applied offline to simulated data; in industrial applications, the model would feed into real time controller offsets or NC compensation tables.
+Possible extensions include multi sensor modelling, parameter identification from real measurement data, and integration with a control oriented compensation scheme.

 ## References